- Report a Sighting

 Our life-size, museum grade model is a great tool for educators.
 Models are available for purchase in our Company Store.

 Our loan program provides access to the horseshoe crab model for teachers and schools who may not have sufficient funds to purchase them.
 At present, this program is available to teachers in southern New Jersey.
-For more information, contact Erik Mollenhauer at the Educational Information and Resource Center, the Tuckerton Seaport (www.tuckertonseaport.org) or the Bayshore Discovery Project at http://www.ajmeerwald.org/.
+For more information, contact Erik Mollenhauer at the Educational Information and Resource Center, the Tuckerton Seaport or the Bayshore Discovery Project.

-ERDG's brochure about the horseshoe crab provides basic information about the animal and its environment.
+ERDG’s brochure and poster are filled with great information about the life cycle of the Atlantic Horseshoe Crab.
 Brochures are free (less than 50) to individuals, educators, community groups and non-profit organizations.

-To order for your classroon, contact Glenn at email@example.com.
+To order for your classroom, contact Glenn at email@example.com.

 For Delaware teachers, there are presently 40 shorebird/horseshoe crab education kits available for 8th graders through the Science Resource Center.
 Included in the kits is ERDG's life-size, museum-grade horseshoe crab model, maps of shorebird migration and horseshoecrab spawning areas, and a poster featuring the lifecycle of the horseshoe crab.